Support And Supervision of Volunteers

 Staff members are always on hand to provide ongoing help and support during your time volunteering with us.

-Our local coordinators have regular contact with the volunteers and core member, this is an essential part of the circles process.
-The Circle coordinator is monitoring everyone’s progress and engagement in the Circle work.
+Our local coordinators have regular contact with the volunteers and core member, this is an essential part of the Interventions process.
+The coordinator is monitoring everyone’s progress and engagement in the Interventions work.

-- Attend all three initial planning meetings for a new Circle
+- Attend all three initial planning meetings for a new Intervention.

-- Attend the second Circle meeting if necessary
+- Attend the second Intervention meeting if necessary.

-- Conduct Circle group reviews a minimum of every three months.
-However, these can be more frequent if necessary
+- Conduct Intervention group reviews a minimum of every three months.
+However, these can be more frequent if necessary.

 - Contact volunteers by phone/email on a regular basis and reply promptly to their calls for support and help.